Courtesy: Springfield Business Journal, May 2021

 “Our tag line is ‘managing what matters to you,’ and we sell a program that is very customizable,” said Matt Ryan, who heads up the Legal Files customer training department.
 “We allow our customers to significantly modify the out-of-the box application to reflect their terminology, things that are important to them.”

 “It really is kind of a game-changer for people in terms of their ability to control, organize and manage the information in their offices,” Ryan said.
-“A lot of our customers end up using the software for office management, not just legal case management.
-We use it ourselves; we have adapted it so it is our customer management software.”
+“A lot of our customers end up using the attorney contact software for office management, not just legal case management.
+We use it ourselves; we have adapted it so it is our attorney software case management.”

 Legal Files has a team of experts who help clients implement the software for their unique, individual needs, including government offices at all levels, corporations, retail, higher education, medical, service industries, banking and manufacturing.